6-night, all-inclusive nature tour (one night at Riande Hotel)

-Darién is a land of new discoveries; this area is truly revered for its vast untouched rainforest and its close connection to South America ensures us that there is still much to be discovered here, butterflies included!
+Darién is a land of new discoveries; this area is truly revered for its vast untouched rainforest, and its close connection to South America ensures that there is still much to be discovered here, butterflies included!
 Long renowned as a birding mecca, Darién is fast becoming known for all its flora and fauna.
 Butterflies adorn all habitats and there is so much to explore!
-During this 5-night tour, we seek out some of Darién’s most intriguing butterflies, found nowhere else in Central America!
-Based at the Canopy Camp, we enjoy daily excursions to some of the best butterflying sites in the area!
+During this 5-night tour, we seek out some of Darién’s most intriguing butterflies, many found nowhere else in Central America.
+Based at the Canopy Camp, we enjoy daily excursions to some of the best butterflying sites in the area.
 There is plenty here to keep our eyes, binoculars and cameras busy!
 Come join the expert Canopy Family butterfly guides as we explore the lowlands of Panama’s fabled Darién Province.
-This butterfly tour offers a great sense of adventure and exploration, as well as many beautiful Panama butterflies!
-This butterfly tour may be combined with Panama’s Brilliant Butterflies tour for the ultimate Panama butterfly experience!

 5-night, all-inclusive butterfly tour